 Today, I’m super excited to share something that’s a big departure from the content you’ve come to expect here at Kiss Creative!
 I was recently invited to share my story about being Keto without a gallbladder on an amazing little podcast called The Keto Diet Podcast with Leanne Vogel.
 Her book, The Keto Diet, is one I can’t live without.
 I had such a great time chatting with her and I’m thrilled for the opportunity to share my experience.
 So, I’m getting a little personal today!
 If you haven’t already, listen to the episode HERE.

 Here for the infographic?
 I totally get it!
-Click the button below to skip ahead.
+Click HERE to skip ahead.

 One evening, I stood beside my best friend at our high school carnival.
 She begged me to try a fried Oreo.
 I was 16 and I had just lost 30 lbs. of “baby fat” playing Wii and making “better choices” (notice this transformation in the photo below) …Literally, frozen meals from Healthy Choice.
 So, the Oreo in question was huge departure from my standard fare.
 Of course, it was incredible.
 I had just one, and like clockwork, I was struck with abdominal pain.
 The discomfort was so unbearable I had to sit down.
 My friends would later fantasize about late night trips to iHop, but the traditional American breakfast of eggs, pancakes, and bacon was completely out of the question for me.
 Heavy meals became my mortal enemy.